MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Upload-organizational-data.md

 ### If expected columns are missing or excluded

-If expected columns are missing, or if visibility settings cause expected columns to be excluded, Workplace Analytics displays a warning message:
+If expected columns are missing, or if visibility settings caused expected columns to be excluded, Workplace Analytics shows a warning message:

    ![auto-refresh query warning](../images/wpa/setup/auto-refresh-warning.png)

-Below this message, a table in the **Warning details** section lists the affected queries and provides details about the issues that were encountered.
+Below this message, a table in the **Warning details** section lists the affected queries and provides details about issues that were encountered.
 This information is for review only.
 You cannot change data or mapping settings on this page.

-After you review the issues, if you decide not to continue with the data replacement, select **Back.**
+After you review the issues, if you decide not to continue with the data replacement, select **Back.** This returns you to the field mapping page; continue with the steps in [To map fields](#to-map-fields).

-To continue with data upload and replacement despite the issues, select **Next.** This displays a confirmation dialog box, which reads, "Proceeding with new mapping will cause the affected auto refresh queries to be disabled."

-* To stop data upload and keep your current mappings, select **Back.**
-* To continue with the upload, select **Confirm**, and go to [Field mapping](#field-mapping).
-Note that this choice will disable the affected auto-refresh queries, the queries that were listed in the **Warning Details** area.
+To continue with data upload despite the issues, select **Next.** Note that this choice will disable the auto-refresh aspect of queries that were listed in the **Warning Details** area.
+The results of the last runs of these queries remain available.

 ## Data validation